Breaking: Kim Kardashian Just Debuted Platinum Blonde Hair

 It’s hard to keep up with the Kardashians’ hair changes.
-Kylie Jenner is usually the family frontrunner in this regard, constantly changing up her hair at a breakneck pace (usually with wigs, though she did take the plunge into the blonde hair dye last summer).
+Kylie Jenner is usually the family frontrunner in this regard, constantly changing up her hair at a breakneck pace (usually with wigs, though she did take a plunge with blonde hair dye last summer).
 But today the Kardashian hair brouhaha trophy goes to Kim Kardashian, whom Kylie is resembling more and more each passing day (and, let’s be real, from whom Kylie learned everything she knows).

 “Blondie,” Kim astutely noted in her Instagram caption this afternoon, rocking what looks to be a white-blonde wig pulled back into a ballerina bun.
 Sure, this could be the real deal, but we doubt it.
-She just pulled a similar move on Snapchat a few weeks ago, and this would certainly not Kim’s first wig rodeo—nor would it be her last.
+She just pulled a similar move on Snapchat a few weeks ago, and this would certainly not Kim’s first wig rodeo—nor will it be her last.

 MORE: The 60 Most Naked Celebrity Instagram Photos of All Time